ViTSP: A Vision Language Models Guided Framework for Solving Large-Scale Traveling Salesman Problems: Experiments and results analysis

 None of the TSPLIB instances has been exposed to the baseline learning-based algorithms during their training phase.
 This ensures a fair evaluation of generalizability and scalability across all baselines.
 To the best of our knowledge, our work provides one of the most comprehensive evaluations on this real-world benchmark dataset, offering a thorough assessment of the proposed \ViTSP{}.

 \textbf{Evaluation metrics}.
 We used two metrics to measure the performance of algorithms: (1) \textbf{Optimality gaps} (\%); and (2) \textbf{Runtime} (in seconds).
 We used the reported proven optimal objective values $L^*$ (total distance traveled) for TSPLIB instances in \citet{reinelt_optimal_2007} as reference and the gap is calculated as: $\frac{L_{\text{Model}}-L^*}{L^*} \times 100\%$, where $L_{\text{Model}}$ is the objective value produced by a baseline model.
+The recorded wall-clock runtime of \ViTSP{} explicitly includes (1) the LKH initialization, (2) all VLM API waiting and latency, and (3) the Concorde solving time for subproblems.
+Thus, our reported time reflects the actual end-to-end wall time required by \ViTSP{} in real-world settings.

 \textbf{\ViTSP{} setups.} In the initialization module, we used LKH-3 with its default parameter settings to warm start the \ViTSP{}.
 In the visual selection module, we employed GPT-4.1 (fast thinking VLM) and o4-mini (reasoning VLM) as the selectors in this study.
 We set the number of subproblems generated per prompt $Q=2$.
 In the subproblem optimization module, Concorde, the SOTA exact solver, was utilized as the subproblem solver. \ViTSP{} terminates when no improvement is observed in $K=5$ consecutive steps, and the duration from initialization to termination is recorded as runtime.
+We ran \ViTSP{} for five runs and obtained the average gaps and runtimes.
 For more detailed parameter configurations, please refer to Section \ref{sec: ViTSP setup} in Appendix \ref{implementation details}.